Press Advertisement Institution: Composition

-Besides being reviewed by 36 members from the Grand Assembly, the organisation consists of the auditors and the board of directors, which represents it in an equal manner, including its head office and all branches across the country.
-It is headed by a general manager and is headquartered in three different locations Istanbul, Ankara and Izmir.
+Besides being reviewed by 42 members from the Grand Assembly, the organisation consists of the auditors and the board of directors, which represents it in an equal manner, including its head office and all branches across the country.
+It is headed by a general manager and is headquartered in three different locations Istanbul, Ankara and İzmir.

 Background

 BIK also serves as the largest archive of digital newspapers and has recorded the maximum number of digital newspapers in the country.
 It also impose sanctions on newspapers and news websites from displaying official advertisements under the press ethics principles, and journalism ethics and standards.
 If any newspaper running in the country violates the law of Turkey face legal action by cutting down its ads.

-The organisation also provide financial assistance to newspapers without taking additional loan charges as per Islamic banking and finance principals.
+The organization also provides newspapers with assistance in obtaining interest-free loans.
 Minority communities such as Greek, Armenian and Jewish are also given financial assistance for running newspapers under the Treaty of Lausanne.